 Fitness Plus is the only medically integrated fitness facility in Missouri, offering three weight-loss programs: Exercise is MedicineTM, which combines structured resistance and balance training, as well as nutrition and health-risk reduction education, and access to Fitness Plus facilities on class days; Fit Kids, a diet and exercise program aimed at fighting childhood obesity; and Move It and Lose It, a wellness program that helps patients lose weight and create healthy lifestyle habits.

 The Healthy Weigh incorporates diet solutions provided by Health Management Resources (HMR®), a weight-loss management company that specializes in lifestyle education, personalized attention and follow-up.
 The program offers a comprehensive approach to weight loss that includes intensive lifestyle education and the option of medical supervision for those with weight-related medical conditions.

-Weight Loss Solutions, led by Ryan A. LeGrand, MD, bariatric and general surgeon, offers a comprehensive program featuring multi-factorial support, along with three weight-loss surgery options: roux-en-Y gastric bypass, gastric banding and sleeve gastrectomy.
+Weight Loss Solutions, led by Ryan A. LeGrand, MD, bariatric and general surgeon, offers a comprehensive program featuring multi-factorial support, along with two weight-loss surgery options: roux-en-Y gastric bypass and sleeve gastrectomy.

 With any of these programs, what you lose in unhealthy pounds and pants sizes, you’ll gain in years of life – and heartbeats.
 For more information, visit www.WhatDoYouHaveToLose.org or call 573-331-3996 or 855-4MY-SFMC.